TyPE333/RAG-Bench/README.md

 # RAG-Bench: Retrieval Evaluation Framework for RAG Pipelines

-RAG-Bench is a modular evaluation framework for benchmarking the **retrieval performance** of different components in Retrieval-Augmented Generation (RAG) systems.
+RAG-Bench is a modular evaluation framework for benchmarking the **retrieval performance** of components in Retrieval-Augmented Generation (RAG) systems.
-It computes standard information retrieval metrics and supports plug-and-play evaluation for various retrievers and rerankers.
+It computes standard IR metrics and supports plug-and-play evaluation for multiple retrievers and rerankers.

 [📄 Planning and Design Doc →](https://docs.google.com/document/d/1vuv3pliy8DV-ipau8KcpQVdp-q1hpTLvozZq0eNrvfA/edit?usp=sharing)